-The verification team carefully observed Northwest Tank Lines Inc. decision making processes and actions and compared and contrasted the attributes of those with the attributes of a company guided by the Responsible Care Ethic and Principles For Sustainability.
-The verification team's related observations on the company's application of the Responsible Care Ethic and Principles for Sustainability, are as follows:
+The verification team carefully observed Northwest Tank Lines Inc. decision making processes and actions and compared and contrasted the attributes of those with the attributes of a company guided by the Responsible Care Ethic and Principles for Sustainability.

-Through observation and analysis, the company was seen to be appropriately aligned with the following elements of the Responsible Care Ethic and Principles for Sustainability.
-Refer to the explanatory notes following each element:
+The company was seen to be appropriately aligned with the elements of the Responsible Care Ethic and Principles for Sustainability.